-When we make the official announcement on our socials first thing Christmas morning, tag your name in the post comments section, and this line will become your official km tracker.
+When we make the official post first thing Christmas morning, tag your name in the post comments section, and this line will become your official km tracker.
 Each time you do a ride, add your km's by replying to your comment.

 Then, make sure you have joined the FOHER Co Strava Club so you can log your ride on Strava and tag @foherco and #FOHER250 so we can follow your epic progress!